cfpb/Metro2/jobs/parseEvaluate/README.md

+# ParseEvaluate

+The ParseEvaluate job is where the M2 application processes Metro2 data.
+The job ingests Metro2 data from text files, saving the data in the postgres database, then runs evaluators on the saved data to find inconsistencies.

+In this README:
+- [[Data sources]] - using environment variables to set where the parser should find Metro2 data
+- [[Metro2 data]] - description of the data format as it is provided by financial institutions and how it is stored in the M2 database

+## Data sources

+The M2 parser uses the `S3_ENABLED` environment variable to determine whether to source Metro2 data files from the local filesystem or an S3 bucket.
+In deployed environments, we plan to use the S3 bucket as the data source.
+We use the local filesystem as the data source for testing and development purposes, when it would be impractical or risky to pull files from a remote source.

+For both strategies, the system accepts a directory location as an argument.
+It will find every `.txt` file in the given directory and attempt to parse and save it as Metro2 data.
+See the following sections for how to prepare the environment in each scenario.

+### S3 files

+If the `S3_ENABLED` environment variable is set (to any value), the job will attempt to fetch data from the given S3 bucket.
+In this case, the code will require the following environment variables to be set:
+- `S3_BUCKET_NAME` - the name of the S3 bucket to use as the data source.
+- `S3_EXAM_ROOT` - the directory within the S3 bucket where the code will look for this exam's data.
+- `AWS_DEFAULT_REGION`
+- `AWS_ACCESS_KEY_ID`
+- `AWS_SECRET_ACCESS_KEY`
+- `AWS_SESSION_TOKEN`

+### Local files

+If the `S3_ENABLED` environment varible is not set in the environment, the job will find files in the local filesystem.
+The following environment variable must be set:
+- `LOCAL_EXAM_ROOT` - the directory, relative to the ParseEvaluate job root directory, where the code will look for Metro2 files to parse.
+Within that folder, it will look for a /data subfolder, and process all files within it with a `.txt` file extension (not case sensitive).

+For example, if `LOCAL_EXAM_ROOT` is set to `temp`, it expects to find the following:
+- `[project-root]/jobs/parseEvaluate/temp/`
+  - `data/`
+    - `data-file.txt` (can be named anything as long as the file extension is .txt)
+    - `data-file2.txt` (can be named anything as long as the file extension is .txt)
+    - ...

+For testing, we use a set of sample de-identified data (data with all PII removed) provided by SEFL.
+If you need to download the sample files, ask a team member where they are saved.

+## Metro2 data

 The M2 database is populated in two separate phases: parsing and evaluators.
 - **parser**: The application reads Metro2 data files from an S3 bucket or the local file system (when running locally), then saves the data in the database.
 - **evaluators**: The application runs lots of evaluators to check for inconsistencies in the data, then saves the results to the database.